 Initial assessment session for individuals and couples: £40

 Long term and short term therapy is available, as well as occasional sessions for dream work.

 Senior training analyst with The Guild of Analytical Psychologists (Jungian Analysis) London, Jung Institute, Zurich and Association of Jungian Analysts, London

 I trained as a Jungian analyst because I liked the way it concentrated on the whole nature of the person, rather than treating a problem in isolation.
 I also work with you as you go through various transitions in life.
 For example, a young person's underlying concerns are very different from those of a mature person, whatever the difficult issues may be.
 For example, the 'mid-life crisis' is a genuine experience, and effort of the individual to try and come to terms with new feelings.
 These might eventually transform life and bring new meaning.
 Many so-called 'mental health problems' are natural transitions which go unrecognised.
 A human being changes and grows throughout life.

 "Who looks outside, dreams; who looks inside, awakes."

 Dreams are both practical and creative.
 On a practical level they describe useful things about the patterns you are stuck in.
-They can be disturbing or delightful, and at times plain confusing!
+They can be disturbing, delightful, and informative.
 They take you on an inner journey and teach you how to understand yourself.
 Their patterns and images are very personal to you.
-On a creative level, they tell you about possibilites and gifts hidden in your shadows.
-By discussing dreams in your session, as well as reflecting on them, they can often accelerate the therapy and give you independant guidance long after your therapy has finished.
+On a creative level, they tell you about possibilities and gifts hidden in your shadows.
+By discussing dreams in your session, as well as reflecting on them, they can often accelerate the therapy and give you independent guidance long after your therapy has finished.

 Occasional dream sessions are available for people wishing to concentrate on dreams only.